sumkindafreak/showduino.com/README.md

 Showduino integrates three core components to ensure smooth performance and precise control:

 - **ESP32 Touchscreen Interface** – Provides a user-friendly menu for controlling brightness, settings, and system diagnostics.
-- **ESP32 Brain** – Acts as the communication hub, managing Bluetooth connectivity and relaying data between the touchscreen interface and Arduino Mega.

 - **Arduino Mega** – Handles NeoPixel lighting effects, relay triggers, and DMX control based on commands received from the ESP32 Brain.

 ---